 How to Shape & Cook Black Bean Burgers

 Shape the black bean burgers however large or small you want, keeping in mind that the larger they are, the more unevenly they’ll cook.
 From what I tested, the sweet spot is about 1/3 cup of mixture.

 You can bake or grill the burgers– instructions for both included in the printable recipe below.
 You can also make the burgers ahead of time and freeze, which is what I did for our trip.
 Stack them between parchment paper in a freezer container or zipped-top bag.
 You can even bake/grill the frozen burgers if you forget to thaw them.

 For a light lunch, skip the bun and eat on a salad.
-For a seriously impressive supper, get creative with the toppings: mashed avocado + caramelized onion, pepper jack cheese + spicy mustard + sweet pickles, herbed goat cheese + roasted red peppers, sriracha + sautéed mushrooms, mozzarella + pesto, corn salsa + cheddar cheese.
+For a seriously impressive supper, get creative with the toppings: mashed avocado + caramelized onion, pepper jack cheese + spicy mustard + sweet pickles, herbed goat cheese + roasted red peppers, sriracha + sautéed mushrooms, mozzarella + pesto, corn salsa + cheddar cheese, or even chunky guacamole.

 Between homemade, restaurant, and store-bought, these are the best black bean burgers I’ve ever tried.
-They are meat-free, but they are not vegan.
+These burgers are not vegan or vegetarian.
 (See recipe note to make adjustments if necessary.)
 With great reviews from taste testers around the world, I’m confident you’ll be satisfied with this black bean burger recipe!

 - 2 (14 ounce) cans black beans, drained, rinsed, and patted dry

 - 3/4 cup finely chopped bell pepper (1/2 of a pepper)